thezachdrake/dissertation/README.md

 **Crime-to-Street Matching:**
 - Nearest neighbor algorithm (Manhattan distance metric)
 - NYPD crime data is pre-geocded to the street segment centroid using NAD83.
 - Distance filtering: Crimes >10m from nearest street are excluded as they are assumed to be crimes at intersections.
-- Rationale: Geocoding accuracy concerns
+Given that the incidents and arrests are pregeocded to the center of the street segmenet this is a safe assumption for a cut off.

 **Place-to-Street Matching:**
 - Nearest neighbor algorithm (Manhattan distance metric)